polettix/ETOOBUSY/_posts/2020-03-02-dibspack-basic-package-installers.md

 In particular, they accept as command-line options a list of packages to be installed.
-If the initial element(s) of the list is(/are) one of the three strings `--suexec`, `--dockexec`, or `--profilexec`, then the corresponding program from [install][] will be installed.
+If the initial element(s) of the list is(/are) one of the three strings `--suexec`, `--dockexec`, or `--profilexec`, then the corresponding program from [wrapexec][] will be installed.
 You can insist on passing one of these strings by tossing a `--`, which will interrupt the scanning.

 Examples: